soltysh/talks/2017/kubecon/text.md

 Audit policy describes which layers of the apiserver will fill the Event structure.
 Certain fields might stay empty or `nil` if the policy does not require that field.
+Initially we're discussing following levels:
+- HttpHeaders - which will reflect the current level of auditing
+- RequestObject - which will above all also provide unstructured object that was part of the request
+- StorageObject - finally StorageObject, if possible we'd like to show the value of the object before and after modification or the difference of the changes

 Audit rules define filters (similarly how it's done in auditd) what should be logged.